 A zombie company is simply a company that is neither dead or alive.
-In other words, it is in so much debt that any cash generated is being used to pay off the interest on the debt or not actually reduce it, they have cut back as much as they can.
+In other words, it is in so much debt that any cash generated is being used to pay off the interest on the debt or not actually reduce it.
+The company must cut back as much as they can.
 This means that there is no spare cash or capacity for the company to invest or grow.
 This means that is unable to employ more staff but on the flip side as long as the company is not actually losing money on an operational basis it does not need to make further redundancies either.

 Many economists are arguing that the presence of some estimated 150,000 of these companies are taking market share and locking up talent that should be available to more dynamic and less indebted firms.